Pastoral

 At Ballard, well-being is embedded within our culture.
 The Ballard Family is a welcoming community everyone is accepted and School is a positive place to be.
 This familial bond, a sense of belonging and culture of acceptance underpins everything we do.

-The School has a dedicated, full time, registered nurse, who works from a well-equipped medical room.
+The School has two dedicated, part-time, registered nurses, who work from a well-equipped medical room.

 We are delighted to have been recognised for our pastoral strength with a number of nominations for Well-being Awards.
 You may read our Independent School Association’s entry here and watch the supporting video below.